hendriknielaender/double-trouble/data/blog/trpc-prisma-cdk-tips.md

     });
 ```

-Into a cloudfront origin forwarding anything below `/api/*` to that nice record:
+Into a Cloudfront origin forwarding anything below `/api/*` to that nice record:
 ```typescript
       additionalBehaviors: {
         "/api/*": {